 b.
 Media Manipulation Uses of Multiple Sensory Inputs .

-The more emotions that can be used the more influence it has on you.
-This is why it is important to use multiple rewards in overcoming fears.
+The more emotions can be used, the more influence it has on you.
+This is why it is important to use multiple rewards to overcome fears.

 1. Books.
-A book that use only words focuses on one visual input.
-That is why reading books with only words, are not particularly effective in causing fears.
-A book with pictures and words uses two forms of the visual sense, but pictures provide more information.
+A book that uses only words focuses on one visual input.
+That is why reading books with only words are not particularly effective in causing fears.
+A book with pictures and words uses two forms of information inputs.
 Color pictures provide more influence than black & white, and real photos constitute a far greater influence.

-Movie theaters do not stop there.
-They add popcorn, soda, and candy that subconsciously provide a glimpse of how the giant tarantula will feel when it eats you.
-As discussed in earlier chapters on the fears, the number of senses creates electronic pathways to cement the fear memories deep into your brain.
+They add popcorn, soda, and candy that subconsciously show how the giant tarantula will feel when it eats you.
+As discussed in earlier chapters on fears, the number of senses creates electronic pathways to cement the fear memories deep into your brain.

-Video gaming is one of the most used forms of entertainment used by media manipulation.
-The amount of money spent on video games in 2018 was 138 billion and accelerating to 159 billion in 2020 with mobile phones dominating the equipment.
+Video gaming is one of the most used forms of entertainment by media manipulation.
+The amount of money spent on video games in 2018 was $138 billion and accelerated to $159 billion in 2020.
 Anyone who challenges this income stream confronts enormous economic and legal challenges.
 In Brown v.
-Entertainment Merchants (2011) 564 U.S. 786 the U.S. Supreme Court sided with the video gaming industry holding that the State of California could not be prohibit violent video games from being sold.
+Entertainment Merchants (2011) 564 U.S. 786, the U.S. Supreme Court sided with the video gaming industry holding that the State of California could not prohibit violent video games from being sold.

 4. Music.
 Music is unique in the sensory importance realm.
-It has some unique connection to the emotions areas of the brain.
-Music is an acoustical wave that follows discrete mathematical rules.
+It has some unique connection to the emotional areas of the brain.
+Music is an acoustic wave that follows discrete mathematical rules.
 Similar rules apply to electrical signals carried by the nerves.
-It is possible that music and nerve signals somehow sync up and trigger the release hormones and chemicals that accentuate the emotions.
-Music following the wave rules carries positive rewards while discordant notes trigger negative reactions.
+It is possible that music and nerve signals somehow sync up and trigger the release of hormones and chemicals that accentuate emotions.
+The music following the wave rules carries positive rewards, while discordant notes trigger negative reactions.

 Some argue that music conveys emotion.
 Movies use music to prepare the audience for an upcoming scene or appear suddenly to enhance a shock.

 5. Humor.
-Babies giggle illustrating that it is primordial feature.
+Babies giggle, illustrating that it is primordial emotion.
 Dogs laugh, horses laugh, and probably all higher animals laugh.
-It is possible that plants laugh but we are simply unable to measure it.
-All agree that in humans, humor is a very healthy behavior.
+Plants may laugh, but we are unable to measure it.
+All agree that in humans, humor has a powerful influence.

 Some scientists believe that humor is a mechanism to reduce tension.
-There is no question that humor does reduce tension.
-But, people laugh under stress as the same as in a calm state.
-Babies giggle and there is no apparent stress relationship.
-Others argue a superiority theory is at play, i.e. people laugh at the misfortunes of others.
-But, there are many laugh responses that have nothing to do with someone’s misfortune, like a person stumbling.
-Sneak up and say boo to a baby often triggers a giggle.
-Basically, theories about why human’s laugh are as many as the number of comedy routines that exist.
+There is no question that humor does minimize anxiety.
+But babies giggle, and there is no apparent stress relationship.
+Others argue a superiority theory is at play, i.e., people laugh at the misfortunes of others.
+But many laugh responses have nothing to do with someone’s misfortune.
+Sneaking up and saying boo to a baby often triggers a giggle.
+There are as many theories about why humans laugh as the number of comedy routines.

 Scientists have observed that the lower frontal lobes of the brain light up with activity during a perceived funny situation.
 People who have suffered strokes in that region appear to lose their sense of humor.

-All can agree that laughter is extremely healthy and does reduce stress.
+All can agree that laughter does reduce stress.

 1. Fear of Death.
 Other than love stories, it would be hard to find a movie that does not have scenes of one or multiple deaths.
 There are many movies showing mass death or near extinction.
-They intentionally make these movies scary to produce the mass death of these movies include: Day after Tomorrow, War of the Worlds, Independence Day, 12 Monkeys, Planet of the Apes, and hundreds of others.
-If they do not kill everyone off, they exaggerate the type of death.
-Silence of the Lamb® portrayed a person eating other people alive and another person skinning his victims.
+They intentionally make these movies scary with death dealt out on a mass scale.
+Examples include Day after Tomorrow, War of the Worlds, Independence Day, 12 Monkeys, Planet of the Apes, and hundreds of others.
+If they do not kill everyone, they exaggerate the type of death.
+Silence of the Lamb® portrayed a person eating other people alive.

-On television there are deaths in almost every police story.
-One series of a police officer in a small town in Wyoming showed 1 to 5 murders per week.
+On television, there are deaths in almost every police story.
+One series of a police officers in a small town in Wyoming showed 1 to 5 murders per week.
 This exaggerated the actual murders by 1000 to 10,000 times.
 This is a goal of media manipulation.
-They exaggerate everything to elicit the maximum amount of fear.
-They do this for one reason only, to increase revenue for the subscription service.
+They magnify everything to elicit the maximum amount of fear.
+They do this for one reason and only one reason — to increase revenue.

 2. Fear of Spiders.
 The movie studios hire experts to help them select which spiders produce the greatest fear.
-Fear of spiders is owned by 27 percent of the population according to a Gallup poll.
-There are movies where millions of spiders invade a home; and there are movies where individual spiders are a million times larger than actual.
-Each of these movies has a spider brain seeking revenge.
-A few movies include: Tarantula®, all Indian Jones® movies, all of the Harry Potter® movies, Jumanji®, Spiders®, Ice Spiders®, Itsy Bitsy®, Kingdom of Spiders®, Eight Legged Freaks®, Big Ass Spider®, and far too many to name.
+Fear of spiders is owned by 27 percent of the population, according to a Gallup poll.
+There are movies where millions of spiders invade a home and movies where individual spiders are a million times larger than actual.
+Each movie has a spider brain seeking revenge or looking to eat you.
+A few films include Tarantula®, all Indiana Jones® movies, all of the Harry Potter® movies, Jumanji®, Spiders®, Ice Spiders®, Itsy Bitsy®, Kingdom of Spiders®, Eight Legged Freaks®, Big Ass Spider®, and far too many to name.

 5. Fear of Closed Spaces.
-Claustrophobia is the fourth most common according to a Gallup poll.
-A few movies include: Room®, Stuck-In® Buried® The Cave®, Underwater®, Claustrophobia®, Devil®, Panic Room®, The Descent®, Misery®, Body Double®, and many more.
+Claustrophobia is the fourth most common fear, according to a Gallup poll.
+A few movies include Room®, Stuck-In® Buried® The Cave®, Underwater®, Claustrophobia®, Devil®, Panic Room®, The Descent®, Misery®, Body Double®, and many more.